DmitryMyadzelets/u-machine/examples/oauth-client/README.md

 This is a use case for [`u-machine` module](https://github.com/DmitryMyadzelets/u-machine).
 The module helps you design complex behavior of your software using state machines.

 This folder contains a fully functional [OAuth](https://en.wikipedia.org/wiki/OAuth) client.
 It uses Facebook as an authentication provider where you should [register your application](https://developers.facebook.com/docs/apps/register).
-However, you can add any authentication provider such Google, Twitter etc.
+The code contains Google, Yandex and Vkontakte providers, and you can easily add any other.

 ## See it working